ambarltd/ambar_go_client/docs/DataDestination.md

 ### NewDataDestination

-`func NewDataDestination(createdAt string, destinationEndpoint string, filterIds []string, resourceId string, state string, ) *DataDestination`
+`func NewDataDestination(createdAt string, destinationEndpoint string, destinationPort string, filterIds []string, resourceId string, state string, ) *DataDestination`

 NewDataDestination instantiates a new DataDestination object This constructor will assign default values to properties that have it defined,